 TTM: trailing 12 months

-There are currently 6.7 million VMware shares held short by investors – that's known as VMware's "short interest".
-This figure is 1% down from 6.8 million last month.
+There are currently 9.8 million VMware shares held short by investors – that's known as VMware's "short interest".
+This figure is 6.6% up from 9.2 million last month.

 There are a few different ways that this level of interest in shorting VMware shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against VMware.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against VMware.

 Find out more about how you can short VMware stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like VMware.